 Home / Home Loans / The First Home Owner Gra…

 The FHOG is generally paid per home, and only one person on the application can receive the grant.
-This prevents couples from double claiming the grant for the purpose of buying the same home.
+This prevents couples from both claiming the grant for the purpose of buying the same home.

 When exactly the FHOG is paid to successful applicants may vary by state and territory, but it’s generally paid at settlement.
 If you’ve chosen to build your new home, the grant will typically be paid to the builder as part of the first progress payment.

 If you’re an owner-builder (i.e. building the home yourself), the grant will be paid on receipt of the Certificate of Occupancy and any other supporting documents the government requires.

 Depending on when it’s paid, the FHOG can be used either as part of your deposit when buying or building a new home, or paid after the fact and put towards paying down the balance of your home loan principal.